 You finally made a choice; you want to lose weight by making use of a treadmill.
-I can imagine choosing one might almost seem even harder than shedding those pounds.
+With so many models on the market, I can imagine choosing one might almost seem even harder than burning those calories.

 Note: Clicking the above links will take you to further information, current prices and customer reviews on Amazon.